kalbun/GENIS/README.md

 The operation may take several minutes, but it should run with no problems.

+Conda recommends to first try to install from their distribution channel (conda install) and use pip only for packets not found.

+## run genisCalc

-## Create key file
+### Create key file

-gaussianiser needs access to Mistral APIs.
+genisCalc needs access to Mistral APIs.
 To do so, you must create a text file name key.py and write your API key in this format:

     MistraAIKey: str = <your key>

+*Please note*: to shorten LLM interaction, we run queries in parallel.
+The number of queries varies with the Mistral license you have: for paid licenses, at current date (May 2025) you have a limit of six and of two million tokens per minute.
+You can change the number of concurrent queries by modifying the semaphore init in sentiments.py:

+    self.llmSemaphore = threading.Semaphore(6) <-- change it as needed

-You can use different LLMs, but in this case you will need to manually modify the code in sentiments.py.
+You can use different LLMs, but you will need to manually modify the code in sentiments.py.

-## Run parameters
+### command line parameters

-Gaussianiser has several parameters that influence how it works.
+genisCalc has several parameters that influence how it works.
 To get acquainted with them, you can add the -h or --help switch and read the resulting message.

 filename
   the only mandatory parameter, defines a Jsonl file containing the reviews to analyse.
+The extension is optional: rubberducks and rubberducks.jsonl have the same effect.

 -s SEED
   Allows to set the seed for the random generator.
 The default is 1967.